Jet Reconstruction with Mamba Networks in Collider Events: Data preparation

 We represent each event as a multi-channel image by projecting its final-state particles onto a grid in the $\eta - \phi$ plane.
 The grid covers $\eta \in [-\pi,\pi]$ and $\phi \in [0,2\pi]$ and has a fine granularity of $0.02\times0.02$.
 The base features for each pixel are the four-momenta components ($p_x, p_y, p_z, E$) of the particles it contains.
 If multiple particles fall into the same pixel, their four-momenta are summed.
 To enhance the model's $b$-jet identification capabilities, we include two additional features: the absolute charge $|Q|$ and the transverse impact parameter $d_0$.
 When multiple particles occupy the same pixel, their $|Q|$ are summed, while the maximum $d_0$ among them is taken.
 The summation of momenta mimics the energy deposition in a calorimeter, where particles hitting the same cell are indistinguishable.
 Consequently, pileup particles can contaminate the feature values of jet constituents, making a pileup mitigation strategy essential for accurate momentum reconstruction.
 The resulting input for our network is a tensor of shape $(315,315,6)$, corresponding to the image height, width, and number of channels.

 Our model is trained on a set of ground-truth labels derived for each target ancestor particle.
 These labels address three distinct tasks: \begin{itemize} \item \textbf{Instance Segmentation Mask}: A pixel-wise binary mask that isolates the constituents of a specific jet.
 For a given ancestor particle, pixels corresponding to its decay products are assigned a value of 1, and all others are set to 0. \item \textbf{Object Classification Label}: An integer label that specifies the class of the ancestor particle.
 The defined classes are: 1 ($t$), 2 ($H$), 3 ($W/Z$), 4 ($b$) and 5 (light-quark/gluon jets).
 A label of 0 denotes pixels not associated with any targeted jet (i.e., background). \item \textbf{Kinematic Regression Targets}: A vector of four kinematic variables representing the ancestor particle's four-momentum: transverse momentum ($p_T$), rapidity ($\eta$\footnote{{In order to simplify the representation, $\eta$ will be used to mark both rapidity and pseudo-rapidity in the future.
-For final-state particles, $\eta$ represents pseudo-rapidity, and for intermediate particles, it represents rapidity.}}), azimuthal angle ($\phi$), and invariant mass ($m$). \end{itemize} The ground-truth labels (mask, classification, and kinematics) used for training are generated only for ancestor particles satisfying baseline selections of $p_T>50$ GeV and $|y|<\pi$.
+For final-state particles, $\eta$ represents pseudo-rapidity, and for intermediate particles, it represents rapidity.}}), azimuthal angle ($\phi$), and invariant mass ($m$\footnote{The model is trained to regress the true, event-specific invariant mass of a jet rather than a fixed standard value (e.g., the top quark pole mass).
+This approach is necessary because unstable particles possess a natural decay width, causing their true mass to follow a Breit-Wigner distribution that varies from event to event.}). \end{itemize} The ground-truth labels (mask, classification, and kinematics) used for training are generated only for ancestor particles satisfying baseline selections of $p_T>50$ GeV and $|\eta|<\pi$.